harmony-one/h/progress/konstantin-potapov.md

+2025-09-05 Fri:
+Branch 1.10 has one failing test and is ready for devnet integration.
+Branches 1.9 and 1.10 were rebased with the latest dev.
+The 1-second finality mode produces fewer than 60 blocks per minute, so I am investigating the issue.
+Current progress is about 20%.
+Reviewed several PRs.

+---

 2025-08-22 Fri:
 Branch 1.10 now compiles successfully and passes about 99% of the tests.
 An issue in branch 1.9 was identified and fixed.
 Revived several Pull Requests